browserengineering/book/book/security.md

 This code should go after `do_request`, when the server is assembling the HTTP response.

-We can use those identities to store information about each browser using our website.
+We can use those identities to store information about each user of our website.
 Let's do that on the server side,[^cookies-limited] in a variable called `SESSIONS`:

 [^cookies-limited]: Browsers and servers both limit header lengths, so